Transcendental-Programmer/FinFedRAG-Financial-Federated-RAG/DEPLOYMENT.md

 ### Step 1: Prepare Your Repository

 Your repository should have these files in the root:
-- ✅ `app.py` - Streamlit application
+- ✅ `app.py` - Complete self-contained Streamlit application
-- ✅ `requirements.txt` - Minimal dependencies (streamlit, requests, numpy)
+- ✅ `requirements.txt` - Minimal dependencies (streamlit, numpy, pandas)
 - ✅ `README.md` - With HF Spaces config at the top

 ### Step 2: Create HF Space